Otis Campbell: Character overview

 Otis works as a glue dipper in a furniture factory Monday through Friday and drinks all weekend.
 After a binge, Otis will usually lock himself in the town jail until he is sober.
 He has a key to the front door of the courthouse and the cell keys are hung on a nail near the cells (presumably, to accommodate Otis).
 The lack of crime in Mayberry and the laid-back attitude of the Sheriff's department easily accommodate Otis' drinking habit.
 On one occasion Otis brings a suit to the jail on Friday before his binge so that he can change into the suit for church on Sunday without going home first.
 Otis often lets himself in jail on the same day that a dignitary or a superior of Sheriff Andy Taylor is arriving at the courthouse, much to the chagrin of the sheriff or Deputy Barney Fife (Don Knotts).
 Typically, Otis admits himself to jail without being arrested.
-In Season 1 episode “Bringing Up Opie,” Otis is arrested for drunkenness and given the option of paying a $2 fine or spending 24 hours in jail.
-Otis opts for jail saying he “wouldn’t waste two dollars on somethin’ that didn’t have a cork in it.”

 In the episode "The Case of the Punch in the Nose", it is revealed that Otis was first arrested for drunkenness on September 23, 1941, at 2 p.m. (a Tuesday) but was released because it was "his first offense."

 A common joke on the show was to have Otis see something bizarre or unexpected while he was inebriated that was actually present, but which he would assume to be a drunken hallucination.
 Once, Sheriff Taylor locked a dynamite-laden goat in a padded jail cell to prevent an explosion.
-Predictably, Otis stumbled in after a night of drinking, and let himself into the same cell, only to find the mattress nailed to the wall (curiously, along with the blanket).
+Predictably, Otis stumbled in after a night of drinking, and let himself into the same cell, only to find the mattress nailed to the wall (along with the blanket).
 Otis attempted to climb into the bed anyway, and naturally fell on the floor.
 Believing the peculiarity to be a result of his intoxication, he exclaimed, "First time I ever fell off a bed onto the wall."

 On the Danny Thomas Show episode that was the pilot for The Andy Griffith Show, Andy had deputized another town drunk, Will Hoople, so that Will could arrest himself every time he got drunk.
 In the episode "Deputy Otis", Otis was temporarily deputized when it was learned that his family thought he worked in the sheriff's office because of his use of their stationery.
 During that time Otis became agitated with Barney's dictatorial style and Barney was especially concerned about having the town drunk made a deputy.